ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 Log on to the h_elper VM_ and verify that the image under `/mksysb` has an identical `cksum` as the reported size from the on-premises system.
 After verifying the matching sizes, you can create a volume large enough to hold the restored root volume group.

 To determine the necessary volume size of the alternate disk, examine the contents of the `bosinst.data` file within the mksysb archive.
 The `bosinst.data` file in the archive contains stanza information that indicates the minimum space that is required to restore the _mksysb_.
-An easy way to accomplish this is to use the `restore` command to extract the `./images/bosinst.data` file from the _mksysb_ archive.
+An easy way to accomplish this is to usfe the `restore` command to extract the `./images/bosinst.data` file from the _mksysb_ archive.

 Search the `bosinst.data` file and find the stanza that is named `target_disk_data`.
 This stanza indicates the minimum size in megabytes of the required volume in a `SIZE_MB = size` key value pair.
 The recorded size is used when creating the alternate disk image volume and attaching it to the _helper VM_.